Yacht Charter France

 Northern France and inland waterways

-It can make a lot of sense for shorter hops to take a car ferry and then drive to your yacht charter.
-You can get from Southern England to Les Sables d’Olonne in about 15 hours via Portsmouth and Caen, perhaps having a beer and a sleep on the ferry overnight.
+It can make a lot of sense for shorter hops to take a car ferry and then drive to your yacht rental.
+You can get from Southern England to Les Sables d'Olonne in about 15 hours via Portsmouth and Caen, perhaps having a beer and asleep on the ferry overnight.
 Do be aware of the tolls that can set you back an additional £70 for a return trip on a run to Biscay.

 The train network is efficient though for smaller destinations can be slow, taking a similar time to Biscay France as by car on the commuter train network.
 TGVs don't go everywhere!